carlosal1015/infomath/content/tmp/free_software_for_scientific_computing.md

 <!-- <<<Radia>>> -->
 ## <a name="Radia"></a> Radia

-"*Main features - Saturated iron &amp; anisotropic materials - Polyhedron shapes - Straight and curved current coils - Easy modeling and meshing - Fast 3D visualization with QuickDraw 3D or Mathematica - Parameterization of the models in the Mathematica Language - Fast solving - Semi-analytical computation of field, field integrals and forces - Operates on MacOs and Windows 95/NT - Authors  : O. Chubar, P.  Elleaume, J. Chavanne*"
+"*Main features - Saturated iron & anisotropic materials - Polyhedron shapes - Straight and curved current coils - Easy modeling and meshing - Fast 3D visualization with QuickDraw 3D or Mathematica - Parameterization of the models in the Mathematica Language - Fast solving - Semi-analytical computation of field, field integrals and forces - Operates on MacOs and Windows 95/NT - Authors : O. Chubar, P.
+Elleaume, J. Chavanne*"

 ### Web